Sapein/Scout/README.md

 This is not to say I will never change the license or dual license or what have you.
 It is just that, at this time, the purposes for me open sourcing and making this bot available means that the best tool to do that is the AGPL v3.
 I may very well decide to try to relicense this in the future, and if I do it will likely be to change it to something like the MIT License.
-If the AGPL v3 is truely intolerable to you, and you still want to use this bot, and I'm willing to work with you (since I am the only copyright holder and author.
+If the AGPL v3 is truly intolerable to you, and you still want to use this bot, and I'm willing to work with you (since I am the only copyright holder and author.
 This will obviously change in the future though).